-This is an intense pink hair color in an ombre style created by California-based stylist Yvette Contreras.
-“I wanted a layout that gave the illusion that the hair was fuller.
-The best part of the look is the contrast of the natural base up against the pink,” she notes.
+This is an intense pink hair color in an ombre style.
+The best part of the look is the contrast of the natural base up against the pink.

-To achieve the black to pink ombre, Contreras lightened the hair with Blondor powdered lightener with 30 vol. developer and added drops of My Amazing Repair And Shine.
+To achieve the black to pink ombre, lighten the hair with Blondor powdered lightener with 30 vol. developer and add drops of My Amazing Repair And Shine.
 For the pink, Rusk Pink with Demi developer is used plus some drops of My Amazing Repair and Shine again.

 Fire Red to Burnt Orange Ombre